 Thank you for choosing Armthorpe Academy as the place where your child will learn and begin to shape their bright future.
 Armthorpe will be the place where their skills are developed and new talents are discovered; we will never lose sight of that.
 We know we have such an important role in the lives of your children and a huge responsibility to you as parents and carers.
 We are proud of our inclusive ethos, and will always have these principles to drive the academy forward.
-Our academy motto is that 'Inside everyone is a rainbow waiting to shine' and we endeavour to support students to achieve their absolute best.
+We will endeavour to support students to achieve their absolute best.